OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Spatial/README.md

 # Spatial (OrchardCore.Spatial)

-This modules provides a GeoPoint content type which can be used to give a geographic postion to content.
+This modules provides a GeoPoint content type which can be used to give a geographic position to content.

 ## Lucene Geo Queries
 See https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-queries.html for details.